School Library

 GCSE

 Pupils follow the Edexcel GCSE Religious Studies course pathway A. Pupils sit three exams the weightings of which are detailed below.
-Year 10 current focuses on Judaism and Catholic Christianity, whilst Year 11 focuses on completion of the Catholic Christianity unit and Catholic philosophy and ethics.
+Year 10 currently focuses on Judaism and Catholic Christianity, whilst Year 11 focuses on Catholic philosophy and ethics.

 Area of study 1 – Catholic Christianity (50%)